 - Bilingual Bonus: Echoes and Artifacts includes a German version of the song "Deception."

-- Blue Blood: Rogue was revealed to be from this kind of background after his real name, Virgil Roger du Pont III, was revealed on wikipedia and in the media.
+- Blue Blood: Rogue was revealed to be from this kind of background after his real name, Virgil Roger du Pont III, was revealed on Wiki/Wikipedia and in the media.
 It is usually not considered good form to mention this around the band or their fans.